 Since the approval of the 2019-2024 Consolidated Plan, housing costs continue to rise.
-The fair market rents posted by HUD for the Kalamazoo-Portage Metropolitan Statistical Area shows an increase of \$254 between 2019 and 2023 for a two-bedroom unit.
-To assist with the growth of new affordable housing, the city will utilize CDBG and HOME funds for the development of single-family housing for ownership, multifamily housing for rental, and rehabilitation of existing units for either new tenants or so homeowners can maintain their homes.
+The fair market rents posted by HUD for the Kalamazoo-Portage Metropolitan Statistical Area for a two-bedroom unit in 2019 was \$795, which increased to \$1,057 in 2024.
+This is an increase of \$262 or a 33 percent increase in five years.
+To assist with the growth of new affordable housing, the city will utilize CDBG and HOME funds for the development and rehabilitation of multi-family housing for rental and rehabilitation of existing units for either new tenants or so homeowners can maintain their homes.

-The following tables outline the Action Plan one-year goals for affordable housing utilizing PY2023 CDBG and HOME grants:
+The following tables outline the Action Plan one-year goals for affordable housing utilizing PY2024 CDBG and HOME grants: